cirruslabs/cirrus-ci-docs/docs/guide/macOS.md

 ## macOS Virtual Machines

-It is possible to run M1 macOS Virtual Machines (like how one can run [Linux containers](linux.md)) on the macOS Community Cluster.
+It is possible to run M1 macOS Virtual Machines (like how one can run [Linux containers](linux.md)) on the Cirrus Cloud macOS Cluster.
 Use `macos_instance` in your `.cirrus.yml` files:

 ```yaml